apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/gorillamux/index.md

     weight: 20
 ---
 # Go Gorilla Mux integration

 This is how to integrate APItoolkit Go Gorilla Mux SDK into your application.
-This enhances your application's capabilities in managing routes, middleware, and request handling, ensuring smooth communication between your application components and external APIs.
+This helps your application's capabilities in managing routes, middleware, and request handling, ensuring smooth communication between your application components and external APIs.

 ### Prerequisites

 - Sign up / Sign in to the [API dashboard](https://app.apitoolkit.io)
 - [Create a project](/docs/documentation/dashboard/creating-a-project/)
 - [Generate an API key for your project](/docs/documentation/dashboard/generating-api-keys), and include a brief description of your work.
 And to prevent losing your key after it has been generated, remember to make a copy of it.

 **Integrate with Gorilla Mux in Go**

 Assuming you've already set up Go and wish to integrate with Gorilla Mux

 a.
 Install necessary packages